rigelrozanski/concept-ranch/quac/README.md

 eYYYYMMDD = last edited date
 cYYYYMMDD = consumed date

+### Details on use of `qu scan`

+The scan functionality is provided to quickly scan in a sheet of paper with notes written in multiple orientations.
+The user is expected to circle each orientation (noon, 3am, 6am, 9am) with different colour markers.
+Additionally the markers are to be using for calibration:

+ - The top-left 1/2 inch squared is reserved for the calibration
+   - Calibration markers should be drawn as four stacked horizontal lines representing:
+     - Noon
+     - Quarter-Past
+     - Half-Past
+     - Quarter-To

 ### License

 Quick Ideas is released under the Apache 2.0 license.